-To ensure safe vaccine storage, medical grade laboratory, pharmacy, and biomedical refrigerators and freezers must comply with … Read the rest
+To ensure safe vaccine storage, medical grade laboratory, pharmacy, and biomedical refrigerators and freezers must comply with the following CDC recommendations:

 While the search for a Coronavirus vaccine proceeds at full throttle a crucial issue is proper collection, labeling, storage and shipping of COVID-19 specimens to CDC laboratories for testing.
 Among procedures spelled out in the CDC’s Interim Guidelines is that coronavirus specimen shipments must be stored at 2-8⁰C and shipped overnight on icepack for testing within 72 hours.
 If a delay in shipping is expected, specimens must be stored at -70⁰C or lower.
 These agree with a companion guideline for post-mortem testing.

 Because there are so many sites collecting specimens there is a national shortage of reagents for the tests.
 Test kits are available for real-time PCR and in vitro diagnostic procedures.
 One manufacturer specifies storage temperatures from -10⁰ to -30⁰C down to ≤-70⁰C depending on the components of the kits.

 To meet these storage requirements you should be familiar with

 - Scientific Refrigerators

 Health care clinics must exercise care when selecting a compact medical refrigerator to store temperature-sensitive products such as vaccines and other pharmaceuticals.
 A compact medical refrigerator is a smart choice when space is at a premium, but a small size should not be at the cost of critical features that protect contents.
 This post provides tips on how to specify a compact medical refrigerator.